Fiserv/banking-hub/docs/Getting-help-using-Client360.md

 # Getting help using Client360

-Your company’s Primary Administrator in AppMarket or person who purchased the Developer Studio Connection: Banking Hub plan received an email with credentials and sign on details to Client360.
+Your company’s Administrator in AppMarket or person who purchased the Developer Studio Connection: Banking Hub plan received an email with credentials and sign on details to Client360.

 Client360 is our self-service platform which includes intuitive navigation and artificial intelligence (AI).
 Solution-specific service menus provide a clearer path to creating an inquiry to reduce the number of times you must clarify your request.
 As a result, you will open a case for your question or issue and have it routed to the appropriate team for quick resolution and response: